wiremock/api-template-library/googleapis.com-mybusinesslodging/index.md

 ---
 slug: "googleapis-com-mybusinesslodging"
-name: "My Business Lodging API"
+title: "My Business Lodging API"
 provider: "googleapis.com"
 description: "The My Business Lodging API enables managing lodging business information\
   \ on Google.
 Note - If you have a quota of 0 after enabling the API, please request\